-Remote Tutoring and Mentoring (RTM) is a simple way for professionals to volunteer their time without having to travel.
+Remote Tutoring and Mentoring (RTM) is a simple way for Science, Technology, Engineering and Math (STEM) professionals to volunteer their time without having to travel.

-The web-based, interactive whiteboard and audio connection, allows students and mentors the flexibility of connecting from two separate locations.
-Using a digital writing tablet and stylus, the pairs can draw graphs, write math problems, and generally explore the world from a scientific and mathematical perspective.
+The web-based, interactive whiteboard, allows students and mentors the flexibility of connecting from two separate locations.
+With our interactive whiteboard , the pairs can draw graphs, write math problems, and generally explore the world from a scientific and mathematical perspective.

 - Weekly one hour remote sessions